arosenberg01/Uber-Worker/README.md

 node pull.js *output-file*
 ```

-If no file input is given, defaults to 'data/output.js'
+If no output file is given, defaults to 'data/output.js'

 Uber route tasks are dequeued from the 'uber' work queue, then have their results (or an error message with the corresponding uuid) appended to an output file.